Stereotype (printing)

 In printing, a stereotype, stereoplate or simply a stereo, is a solid plate of type metal, cast from a papier-mâché or plaster mould taken from the surface of a forme of type.
 The mould was known as a flong.

 Background

-In the days of set movable type, printing involved placing individual letters (called type) plus other elements (including leading and furniture) into a block called a chase.
+In the days of set movable type, printing involved placing individual letters (also called “sort”) plus other elements (including leading and furniture) into a block called a chase.
 Cumulatively, this full setup for printing a single page was called a forme.
 Ink was then applied to the forme, pressed against paper and a printed page was made.
 This process of creating formes was labour-intensive, costly and prevented printers from using their type, leading, furniture and chases for other work.
 Furthermore, printers who underestimated demand would be forced to reset the type for subsequent print runs.